jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 And we will need to;

-- Download the configuration file [cloudwatch-agent-config.cfg](cloudwatch-agent-config.cfg) from this repository
+- Download the sample configuration file [cloudwatch-agent-config.cfg](cloudwatch-agent-config.cfg) from this repository
 - Place it in a directory (e.g. /home/user/cloudwatch-config)
 - Edit the **file_path** in the configuration file:
 ```bash